Miscellaneous Books and Magazines

 ISBN: N/A

-Review: If you are a serious collector of Washington State rocks and minerals than you will want to locate a copy of the this magazine, its amazing!
-It has articles by a number of well known collectors and authors such as Lanny Ream, Rudy Tschernich, Raymond Lasmanis and many more.
+Review: If you are a serious collector of Washington State rocks and minerals than you will want to locate a copy of this magazine, it’s outstanding!
+It has articles by a number of well-known collectors and authors such as Lanny Ream, Rudy Tschernich, Raymond Lasmanis and many more.
 It has articles about collecting in the Wenatchee National Forest, Washington Mineral Index, Autunite Localities of NE Washington, Zeolites of Washington, Petrified Wood from Washington and Collecting Sites for Agate in Washington State.
-Some of the information and locations mentioned in the magazine are note found anywhere else to the best of my knowledge.
+Some of the information and locations mentioned in the magazine are not found anywhere else to the best of my knowledge.

 Title: Rock Treasures of Oregon by Hans Gamma